Capital Southwest Co. (NASDAQ:CSWC) Short Interest Down 11.8% in July

 Capital Southwest Co.
-(NASDAQ:CSWC – Get Free Report) was the target of a significant decline in short interest in July.
-As of July 31st, there was short interest totalling 369,400 shares, a decline of 11.8% from the July 15th total of 419,000 shares.
-Based on an average daily volume of 319,500 shares, the days-to-cover ratio is currently 1.2 days.
+(NASDAQ:CSWC – Get Free Report) was the recipient of a large decrease in short interest in July.
+As of July 31st, there was short interest totalling 369,400 shares, a decrease of 11.8% from the July 15th total of 419,000 shares.
+Based on an average daily trading volume, of 319,500 shares, the short-interest ratio is presently 1.2 days.

-Capital Southwest (NASDAQ:CSWC – Get Free Report) last released its quarterly earnings data on Tuesday, May 23rd.
-The asset manager reported $0.65 EPS for the quarter, beating the consensus estimate of $0.62 by $0.03.
+Capital Southwest (NASDAQ:CSWC – Get Free Report) last issued its quarterly earnings data on Tuesday, May 23rd.
+The asset manager reported $0.65 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.62 by $0.03.
 Capital Southwest had a net margin of 39.67% and a return on equity of 14.28%.
-The firm had revenue of $37.20 million for the quarter, compared to the consensus estimate of $35.91 million.
-During the same period in the previous year, the company earned $0.50 earnings per share.
-The company’s quarterly revenue was up 13.4% on a year-over-year basis.
-Equities analysts expect that Capital Southwest will post 2.58 EPS for the current year.
+The firm had revenue of $37.20 million during the quarter, compared to analysts’ expectations of $35.91 million.
+During the same period last year, the company earned $0.50 earnings per share.
+The business’s revenue was up 13.4% on a year-over-year basis.
+Analysts anticipate that Capital Southwest will post 2.6 earnings per share for the current year.

 Capital Southwest Increases Dividend